wrought/wireless-networking-in-the-developing-world/wndw.md

 #### Tools required

--   •Can opener
+-   Can opener

--   •Ruler
+-   Ruler

--   •Pliers
+-   Pliers

--   •File
+-   File

--   •Soldering iron
+-   Soldering iron

--   •Solder
+-   Solder

--   •Drill with a set of bits for metal (with a 1.5 cm diameter bit)
+-   Drill with a set of bits for metal (with a 1.5 cm diameter bit)

--   •Vice or clamp
+-   Vice or clamp

--   •Spanner or monkey wrench
+-   Spanner or monkey wrench

--   •Hammer
+-   Hammer

--   •Punch
+-   Punch

 #### Construction